 While we enjoy talking about the latest and greatest headphones for Xbox and PC gaming, there are far more contentious accessories out there: for gamers, the divide between console and PC controls is a bitter, incredibly important line: Now Microsoft is blurring that line, and it has a lot of people nervous.
+Rightly so, since out of all the best xbox one games, how many do you know that require a keyboard?

 Of course, there are always been ways to use a keyboard and mouse on the PS4 and Xbox One, but they have involved semi-legal workarounds, outright bannable hacking, and not-so-compatible devices that involve annoying lag, so the line has held pretty steady.